osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ### `MsgCollectSpreadRewards`

-This message allows collecting spread factors allocated multiple position IDs from a single owner.
+This message allows collecting rewards from spreads for multiple position IDs from a single owner.

-The spread factor collection is discussed in more detail in the "SpreadFactors" section of this document.
+The spread factor collection is discussed in more detail in the "Spread Rewards" section of this document.

 ```go
 type MsgCollectSpreadRewards struct {